MyDumper's logo MyDumper's logo

 --ssl-mode

-Desired security state of the connection to the server: DISABLED, PREFERRED, REQUIRED, VERIFY_CA, VERIFY_IDENTITY
+Desired security state of the connection to the server: REQUIRED, VERIFY_IDENTITY

 --key